Midnight Sun

 About this ebook

-#1 bestselling author Stephenie Meyer makes a triumphant return to the world of Twilight with this highly anticipated companion: the iconic love story of Bella and Edward told from the vampire's point of view.
+Relive the passion and thrill of the New York Times bestselling Twilight Saga romance with this highly anticipated companion, retelling the iconic love story of Bella and Edward from the vampire's point of view.

 When Edward Cullen and Bella Swan met in Twilight, an iconic love story was born.
 But until now, fans have heard only Bella's side of the story.
 At last, readers can experience Edward's version in the long-awaited companion novel, Midnight Sun.